 - You’ll need to follow the house rules.
 Don’t be surprised if you’re asked to take off your shoes, wear a mask or follow other house rules during the open house.
 If it’s your first time attending an open house, you may want to ask your REALTOR® about open house etiquette so you can go in feeling more confident and comfortable.

 - You’ll see your competition.
 There will likely be several other interested potential buyers at an open house during the time you’re there.
 Try to respect your fellow spectators’ space as you walk around the house by waiting for them to leave a room before entering.

 Tips For Touring Open Houses

-Once you find an open house that you’d like to attend, what should you know before going?
+It’s helpful to know what to expect at an open house, but what else should you know before going?
 Obviously, you’ll want to abide by the schedule and regulations put in place for the event by the seller or real estate agent in charge, but what should you be thinking about during your tour?
 Here are a few of our ideas to make the most out of your open house experiences.

 Make A Schedule

 If you plan on visiting multiple open houses, you’ll want to make sure you make a schedule for your day to assure you’ll have time to thoroughly check out each property.
 Give yourself at least 30 – 45 minutes at each home you decide to tour to make sure you have time to see everything and ask any questions you might have.
 When deciding which open houses to visit, you may want to account for the distance between each property, too, and decide on the order in which you’ll stop by each home.
 If the open houses you’re visiting are on opposite sides of town, you may be able to save yourself the trouble of driving back and forth repeatedly in one day.